Albany Sanatani Mandir is actively working on registering as a members-owned, volunteer-driven, community-supported 501(c)(3) non-profit organization.

 Sanatani devotees pray to Lord Krishna, who is believed to possess supreme power over everything in the universe.
 Lord Krishna is revered for his divine qualities, teachings, and his role as an eternal protector and guide for humanity.
 Besides worshiping Lord Krishna, Sanatani families also celebrate other important festivals like Durga Puja and Saraswati Puja, reflecting the rich diversity of their spiritual practices.

 Albany Sanatani Mandir was named to reflect its dedication to Sanatan Dharma, the eternal and timeless principles of Hinduism.
-The name signifies that the temple welcomes all devotees who follow the Sanatani traditions, emphasizing inclusivity and unity among Hindu families.
+The name signifies that the Mandir welcomes all devotees who follow the Sanatani traditions, emphasizing inclusivity and unity among Hindu families.
 After consulting with all Sanatani devotees and families, a democratic decision was made to adopt this name, highlighting that the temple is a spiritual home for any Sanatani Hindus, regardless of their nationality or origin.
-The name embodies the temple’s mission to serve as a sacred space for Sanatani devotees from Bangladesh and other countries, fostering harmony and spiritual growth within the global Hindu community.
+The name embodies the Mandir’s mission to serve as a sacred space for Sanatani devotees from Bangladesh and other countries, fostering harmony and spiritual growth within the global Hindu community.